Novel Bounds From The Weak Gravity and Festina Lente Conjectures: The FLC and fifth force searches

 Comparing this to Eq.~(\ref{eq:5th_force1}) one finds that $\alpha_{U(1)} = \frac{2q^{2}g^{2}M_{P}^{2}}{m^{2}}$.
 A comparison with Eq.~(\ref{eq:WGC}) immediately yields the WGC bound, $\alpha_{U(1)} \geq 1$.
 On the other hand, a straightforward calculation shows that the FLC implies

-The latter term suggests that the FLC can provide a meaningful bound only for light particles i.e.~with masses not much larger than $H \sim 10^{-33}$ eV.
-Figure~\ref{fig1} shows the bounds implied by the WGC and by the FLC for some benchmark masses on fifth force searches compared to existing bounds.
-As the plot shows, both the WGC and the FLC set stringent bounds on the parameter space, and can even exclude it entirely for masses not much larger than the Hubble scale.
+The latter term suggests that the FLC can provide a meaningful bound only for light particles i.e. with masses not much larger than $H \sim 10^{-33}$ eV.
+Figure~\ref{fig1} shows the bounds implied by the WGC and by the FLC for some benchmark masses on a hypothetical fifth force compared to existing bounds.
+As the plot shows, both the WGC and the FLC set stringent bounds on the parameter space, and can even disfavor it entirely for masses not much larger than the Hubble scale.
 Notice that the bounds arising from the FLC are independent of the mass of the force carrier $M=1/\lambda$, as can be seen from Eq.~(\ref{eq:F_5th_force}).
+We should point out however, that the bounds obtained from the FLC are based on hypothetical masses of the force carriers and only serve as an illustration.
+In reality, the mass of the force carrier of a potential fifth force would most probably be much larger than $H$, which would lead to a much weaker bound.